Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 ### Going Homing

 When we turn on homing, we can use 3 sensors to find our machine coordinate  home on our machine.
 For now, we will home to the front left corner of the machine.
-To enable Homing, Goto Config -> Limits and Homing -> Homing cycle enable -> toggle on.
+To enable Homing, Go to Config -> Limits and Homing -> Homing cycle enable -> toggle on.

 ![](/_images/_gsender/_using/gs_us_dro_homingon.jpg){.aligncenter .size-medium}